rhamzthev/rhamzthev/README.md

 From developing enterprise software for companies and smaller-scale websites for startups, my experience in software engineering and my background in martial arts, music, and philosophy gives me a unique perspective on problem-solving and creativity in tech.

-## 🔭 Current Work
+## 💼 Experience Highlights
 - **Software Engineering Teaching Assistant** at RIT for Web Engineering and Concurrent Systems

-## 💼 Experience Highlights
 - **Software Engineer Co-Op** at IDI Billing Solutions
 - **Software Engineer (Contractor)** at Midnight Mansion